Polymeristic/dotnet.FlagUtil/Readme.md

 # dotnet.FlagUtil
 dotnet.FlagUtil is a helper library guided towards assisting with binary flag operations.
-Allowing for an object oriented approach to binary flags it enables easy method calls for modifying and checking flags.
+Allowing for an object-oriented approach to binary flags it enables easy method calls for modifying and checking flags.

 dotnet.FlagUtil is open source under the MIT licence.